-Exposing the rocks of the Colorado Plateau took the driving force of erosion from the Colorado River, which drains an estimated 246,000 square miles and has an average discharge through the Grand Canyon of 473 billion cubic feet annually.
-This massive discharge results in a rate of just 1 mm of downcutting per year into the sedimentary rock layers of the Colorado Plateau – about the thickness of a piece of paper.
+Exposing the rocks of the Colorado Plateau took the driving force of erosion from the Colorado River, which drains an estimated 246,000 square miles of water each year and has an average annual discharge of 473 billion cubic feet.
+This water now flows through the Grand Canyon.
+However, this massive discharge resulted in downcutting into the sedimentary rock layers of the Colorado Plateau – at the rate of just 1 mm (or about the thickness of a piece of paper) per year.

 If nature had its way, everything would be flat.
 Flat is the equilibrium for all of Earth’s geologic processes.
 The Colorado River and hundreds of its tributaries are slowly achieving this by cutting away at the rocks and dispersing them elsewhere.
 Creeks rushed down gravelly washes and sliced through the sedimentary rock layers to create deep canyons.